yp583/CSC600/README.md

 ## Overview

 In this project, I create an AI model to predict stock prices for the future.
-To start, I collect [stock data](#the-data) from Yahoo Finance using the [yfinance library](https://github.com/ranaroussi/yfinance).
+To start, I collect [stock data](#the-data) from Yahoo Finance using the [yfinance API](https://github.com/ranaroussi/yfinance).
 Using this data, I also create some helpful indicators that I believe would benefit the prediction capabilities of my model with a technique called [feature engineering](#what-is-feature-engineering).
 Professional traders do this as well, using indicators like [SMA](https://www.investopedia.com/terms/s/sma.asp) to aid in their trading and investing strategies.
 I then use this data to train an AI model, which then makes predictions for future stock prices.

 ### The Data
 ---
-From Yahoo Finance, or the yfinance library, I am able to get the **daily open, close, high, low, and volume** for any individual stock.
+From Yahoo Finance, or the yfinance API, I am able to get the **daily open, close, high, low, and volume** for any individual stock.
 From an API call, a pandas dataframe like the table below is returned.

 | Date | Open     |  Close  |   Low   |   High  |  Volume |
 | ---- | -------- | ------- | ------- | ------- | ------- |